Broken Tour

-The Broken Tour was the debut concert tour by German recording artist Kim Petras in support of her first studio album Clarity (2019).
+The Broken Tour was the debut concert tour by German recording artist Kim Petras in support of her debut mixtape Clarity (2019).
 The tour was announced by Petras via her social media accounts on April 30, 2019.
 It started on 11 June 2019 in Nashville, United States and concluded on 4 September 2019 in Cologne, Germany.

 Background and development

 When announced on April 30, 2019, the tour was scheduled to comprise ten North American shows in June and to conclude on 26 June 2019 in San Francisco, United States.
-It was initially considered to be in support of Petras' single "Broken", as her debut album had not been officially announced yet.
+It was initially considered to be in support of Petras' single "Broken", as her debut mixtape had not been officially announced yet.

 On 2 May 2019 additional shows in San Francisco and Los Angeles were announced.
 The following day Petras disclosed that both shows in Los Angeles as well as the shows in New York and Chicago were sold out.
 On 7 May 2019, a week after the initial tour announcement, all shows with the exception of Atlanta, Washington and the added San Francisco show were sold out.

 On 13 May 2019 Petras announced that a European leg of the tour, comprising additional shows in the United Kingdom, France, the Netherlands and Germany, had been added.
 Thus, the tour would encompass 20 shows, including 17 solo shows as well as 3 festival appearance in the United Kingdom on the 23, 24 and 25 of August 2019.
 Due to high demand several venues for the European leg had to be upgraded.

 On 31 May 2019 Petras revealed that rehearsals for the tour had started.